 Can I extend a permitted paid engagement visa?

-What happens if I overstay my PPE visa or breach the 30-day rule?
+What happens if I overstay or breach the 30-day rule?